Tottenham transfer news: Spurs targeting double deal for Everton's Richarlison and Anthony Gordon but Chelsea interested in Brazilian forward

-Everton are anticipating a bid from Spurs for both players, which could be made this week; Chelsea are also interested in Richarlison as a potential replacement for Romelu Lukaku; Chelsea could sign as many as three new forwards, with interest in Raheem Sterling and Ousmane Dembele
+Everton are anticipating a bid from Spurs for both players, which could be made this week; Chelsea are also interested in Richarlison; Chelsea could sign as many as three new forwards, with interest in Raheem Sterling and Ousmane Dembele

 Tottenham are targeting a package deal for both Everton's Richarlison and Anthony Gordon.